Improving the car audio system can be a little challenging sometimes, especially when choosing the right steps.

 Cost $40 – $280 depending on the storage capacity and quality

-Adding a capacitor to your car will help when the electrical system has gaps in current due to the most powerful “kicks” of the subwoofer.
+Adding a car audio capacitor will help when the electrical system has gaps in current due to the most powerful “kicks” of the subwoofer.
 When you notice dimming lights while playing loud music, this is happening because the whole electricity in the car is consumed by the amplifier.

 To solve this problem, you have to add a capacitor that stores energy and makes it available when needed in critical moments.
-Although the capacitor itself does not improve sound quality, it helps amplifiers running efficiently while playing low bass sounds.
+Although the capacitor itself does not improve sound quality, it helps amplifiers run efficiently while playing strong low bass sounds.